U.S. Air Force B-1B Lancers return from training exercise in support of Bomber Task Force 25-1

 |0

-This work, U.S. Air Force B-1B Lancers return from training exercise in support of Bomber Task Force 25-1, by SrA Brittany Kenney, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S. Air Force B-1B Lancers return from training exercise in support of Bomber Task Force 25-1 [Image 6 of 6], by TSgt Robert Trujillo, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.